Keyware-Digital/NDU-Reloaded/README.md

 # Zombie Changes
 A variety of zombie AI and gameplay improvements have been backported from later DLCs to NDU.
 In addition, a new randomised gear system gives zombies a much wider range of appearances, adding greater visual variety to each match.
 These changes include:

-* Zombies are more intelligent - go find out why.
+* Zombies are more intelligent - _go find out why_.
 * Zombies are more numerous.
 Raised cap from 24 to 36.
 * Zombies no longer push players while attacking, eliminating the awkward "tagging" effect.
 This mirrors BO1's behaviour.
 * Zombies now attempt to grab players through windows.